scottfalbo/portfolio/refactor-dev.md

   + Styled the carousels and added jQuery functions to open and close the gallery viewers.
     + `site.js -> openGallery(gallery)` uses a unique class id created from the galleries title to open only the selected gallery.
   + Used jQuery and a `MutationObserver` object to have an eye graphic open and close with gallery sections.
+  + Added `CheckFileName` method to `UploadServices` to ensure there are no duplicate files names on image upload.
+Uses gallery repeat popup as warning.

 [Back to README](README.md#refactor-development-log)